harryho/ng-crm/README.md

 ## [at-loader] Ok, 0.002 sec.

-# Access the Reetek Angular MD App at localhost:3000
+# Access the Angular MD App at localhost:3000
 ```

 # Welcome to fork or clone!